phantombuster/legacy-docs/modules.rst

 Modules
 =======

-This page lists all the installed modules that you can ``require()`` within your scripts.
+Below are listed all the installed modules that you can ``require()`` within your scripts.
 All modules are installed directly from NPM.

 If you need us to install a specific module, contact us at contact@phantombuster.com and we'll do what we can.